recallai/calendar-integration-demo/v1-demo/README.md

 2. Create `.env` file from `.env.sample` and update values.
 3. `npm start`

-## Worker
+## Server
-A cloudflare worker to emulate server side authentication required for recall's calendar integration.
-Check more on setup here https://developers.cloudflare.com/workers/
+Local http server for generating authentication tokens for using Calendar V1 APIs.